-Grids are like the glue that holds a design together, so whether you work in web or print, you need to understand grid theory.
+Whether you work in web or print design, you need to understand grid theory.
 While some designers actively eschew grids in favour of a more intuitive, freeform layout, the most successful do so having worked with grids for years – they understand the rules before they break them.

 For self-taught designers, a lot of the theory and rationalisation behind the grid as a design tool simply isn't covered by the typical blog posts and conference talks.
 We're here to set things straight with this pocket-sized guide to the grid, including a small smattering of theory.
 Let's get started.

 The foremost purpose of a grid – in graphic design at least – is to establish a set of guidelines for how elements should be positioned within a layout.
 Not only does an effective grid provide the rhythm for a design, but it also defines the meter.